tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 > Use the billboard dataset in the tidyr package to create a visualization of rank vs. week number for each song in the dataset.

-And the following is what [Chat GPT](https://chatgpt.com/) by Open AI suggests as the first answer.
+And the following is what [ChatGPT](https://chatgpt.com/) by OpenAI suggests as the first answer:

 > The `billboard` dataset from the tidyr package contains weekly rankings of songs on the Billboard charts.
 Here's how you can visualize the rank vs. week number for each song in the dataset using R: